Turret Lathe for CNC surface finishes

 The precision of the mold is the key to the quality of the part so it is essential to take great care when developing tooling.
 At Basilius, we understand the amount of pressure placed on buyers when sourcing tooling.
 Follow these tips to ensure you’re getting the best price on your tooling.

-Select the right tool builder with the end product you are producing in mind
+01 / Select the right tool builder with the end product you are producing in mind.

-• Selecting the right tool builder for your RFQ’s may take a little time, but it pays to do your research and ask the right questions.
+Selecting the right tool builder for your request for quote (RFQ) may take a little time, but it pays to do your research and ask the right questions.
+Here are some questions to consider:

 • Does the size of your part fall within the tool builder’s manufacturing capabilities?